chavo1/kitchen-ec2-test/README.md

-# This is kitchen test that will test an AMI under Your AWS account.
+# This is kitchen test that will test an AMI with [nginx](https://www.nginx.com/) under Your AWS account.
 If you have AMI with [nginx](https://www.nginx.com/) you can continue with prerequisite if no [here](https://github.com/chavo1/ami-nginx) in other repo is an explanation how to build you own.

 ##Prerequisite: